-- You will develop communication, problem-solving, information technology and numeracy skills all essential practical skills for future employment. - You will understand that business affects virtually every aspect of our lives. - The IT skills you develop are vital in many careers. - The course will allow a natural progression to Advanced Business courses at post-16.
+- You will develop communication, problem-solving, information technology and numeracy skills - all essential practical skills for future employment. - You will understand that business affects virtually every aspect of our lives. - The IT skills you develop are vital in many careers. - The course will allow a natural progression to Advanced Business courses at post-16.

-This course is composed of two coursework units and one exam.
+This course is two units of coursework and one exam.
 The exam can be re-sat once.
 The exam DOES NOT have to be taken at the end of Year 11 and usually is taken in Year 10.

-Mrs | Gardiner - Head of ICT, Computing and Business.
+Mrs J Gardiner - Head of ICT, Computing and Business

-BTEC LEVEL I CERTIFICATE/DIPLOMA IN CONSTRUCTION
+OPTION SUBJECTS BTEC LEVEL 1 CERTIFICATE/DIPLOMA IN CONSTRUCTION